fbpx

 • Property details – buying commitment or sales contract

-Portugal mortgage rates in 2023 depend on many different factors.
+Portugal mortgage rates for foreigners depend on many different factors.
 These include the size of the down payment or loan-to-value ratio (LTV), the location of the property, whether you are in full-time employment or are self-employed, and the bank’s assessment of your risk as a borrower.